TorkamaniLab/imputator_inference/README.md

 ```

+As you can see.
+The imputation results are exported in variant calling format (VCF) containing the imputed genotypes and imputation quality scores in the form of class probabilities (Paa:Pab:Pbb) for each one of the three possible genotypes (homozygous reference, heterozygous, and homozygous alternate allele).
+The probabilities can be used for quality control of the imputation results.

 ## Reference
 Dias R, Evans D, Chen SF, Chen KY, Chan L, Torkamani A. Rapid, Reference-Free Human Genotype Imputation with Denoising Autoencoders.
 2022.
 In press.